marcelkalveram/marcelkalveram.github.io/_posts/2018-05-04-speeding-up-the-build-of-a-surprise-dinner-app-with-expo.md

 ## The solution

-I had built several React Native apps before and knew how tricky it would be to implement specific behaviour or components using third-party plugins.
+I had built several React Native apps before and knew how tricky it would be to implement custom styling or third-party components.

 That’s why I chose Expo in this case, because it provides several predefined components for each of the above mentioned scenarios by default: